Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2inclass.md

 last_modified_at: Feb.20.2019
 toc: true
 ---
-# Week-2

 ## How do design, build, and test tools work to support bioengineering?
 ___________________________________________________
-## Monday In Class

-How do engineers engineer with, of, and for biology?

-Puzzle Questions

-- Q1 (True / False): The framework of design-build-test - while integral to engineering fields - can be used to engineer solutions to diverse problems, whether engineering a tangible object in a lab or developing a plan to alleviate widespread social need.

-- Q2 (True / False): The DBT process, if done correctly, helps you get to your goal on the first try.
-Which is good because it doesn't help you improve if you were to fail.

-- Q3 (True / False): Building off an iGem project, the team behind KumaMax used a unique approach to the development of a biologic therapeutic that alleviates diabetes.

-- Q4 (True / False): Mutations to Kumamolisin-As were modeled using the computational protein folding tool FoldIt.

-- Q5 (True / False): The wild-type (original, found in nature) version of KumaMax actually didn't have specificity for gliadins.

-- Q6 (True / False): The wild-type version of KumaMax (Kumamolisin-As) was primarily chosen because it is active at low pH, making it a good match for the conditions in the small intestine.

-Q -- Kiva is a web platform that allows people to crowdfund presents and other non-essential purchases using Amazon's online gift registry system.

-Q -- New or improved drugs can only be developed by project managers at big pharmaceutical companies.

-Q -- The wild-type version of KumaMax (Kumamolisin-As) was primarily chosen because it is active at low pH, making it a good match for the conditions in the small intestine.

 ## Friday In Class GOOP
 ### GOOP 1: The Expression StatementIn